George Roth: 1932 Olympic gold

-Likely training full time for Olympic competition, Roth was unemployed when the 1932 games commenced, and would take food from the Olympic Village back to his wife and baby daughter in East Hollywood.
-Not long after receiving his gold medal on August 9, 1932, in front of 60,000 spectators, Roth walked out of the Los Angeles stadium and hitchhiked back to his home.
+Likely training full time for Olympic competition, Roth was unemployed when the 1932 games commenced, and he would take food from the Olympic Village back to his wife and baby daughter in East Hollywood.
+Not long after receiving his gold medal on August 9, 1932, in front of 60,000 spectators, Roth walked out of the Los Angeles stadium and hitchhiked home.

 Roth was judged in the competition with a score of 26.9 out of a possible 30, though the scoring was more flexible than in events based on speed or distance.
-It included judging on artistry, and lacked the Olympic history to evolve fully objective scoring criteria, as it had only been featured once earlier in Olympic competition in 1904.
+It included judging on artistry, and lacked the Olympic history to evolve fully objective scoring criteria, as it had only been featured once earlier in Olympic competition, in 1904.

-The 1932 silver medalist in Indian Clubs, Philip Erenberg, was another Los Angeles native and member of the Los Angeles Athletic Club who would become a local physician.
+The 1932 silver medalist in Indian clubs, Philip Erenberg, was another Los Angeles native and member of the Los Angeles Athletic Club who would become a local physician.
 Erenberg had likely met George previously through their common membership in the LA Athletic Club.
 The bronze medalist was American William Kuhlemeier, giving the Americans a clean sweep of the medal competition in the event that year.
 Making their sweep of the metals more memorable, Americans had a limited history of winning Olympic medals in Gymnastics competitions in 1932 and in most of the prior Olympic years.

 Indian clubs was a sport popular in England at one time, and originally common in England's colonies in India.
-In Indian Club Swinging, there is no juggling and the club, which looks like a long bowling pin, never leaves the palm of your hand, making the sport more dependent on muscle and endurance than purely on timing, as the clubs each weigh around a pound and a half.
+In Indian club swinging, there is no juggling and the club, which looks like a long bowling pin, never leaves the palm of your hand, making the sport more dependent on muscle and endurance than purely on timing, as the clubs each weigh around a pound and a half.
 The sport was not performed in the Olympics again after 1932.